aclark4life/python-packages-doc/beta.rst

 Beta
 ====

-We are currently developing a "secret" feature we think Python developers will enjoy.
+We are currently developing a "secret" feature we think Python developers will like.

 Sign up
 -------